famoser/docs/docs/communicate/conflicts.md

 ### principled negotiation

-seperate the people from the problem (work towards mutual agreement, actively listen and interpret in their favot)
+separate the people from the problem (work towards mutual agreement, actively listen and interpret in their favot)
 focus on interests not positions (stand in their shoes to find out why / why not)
 invent options for mutual gain (do not finish negotiation until both parties have been heard
 insist on using objective criteria (find out intentions and never give in to pressure)